juliandesvignes/FreeRTOS-Teensy4/README.md

 The default configuration is in `FreeRTOSConfig_Default.h`.

-You can specify your own by having an include file named `Teensy4FreeRTOSConfig.h` (in your project's `include` folder if you are using this as a PlatformIO lib), or you can add/replace to the default one by having an include file named `Teensy4FreeRTOSConfig_addition.h`.
+You can specify your own by having an include file named `Teensy4FreeRTOSConfig.h`, or you can add/replace to the default one by having an include file named `Teensy4FreeRTOSConfig_addition.h`.

+### For PlatformIO users

+The way PlatformIO works makes it impossible to load a configuration header in a system-level library.
+If you installed this library using the library manager, your config files will not be read as PlatformIO isolates the library from your project files when building it.

+To alleviate this problem, you can clone this repository in the `lib` folder of your project and add the config files in your `include` folder.
+PlatformIO will blindly search for includes in `../../include/` as per project configuration.

+When the PlatformIO team implements a way to add per-project configuration files, I will update this method.

 ## How-to